justrelaxdc/tracker-habits-metrics/README.md

 # 📊 Tracker: Habits and Metrics

-> **Note‑based habit & metrics tracker for Obsidian with heatmaps, charts, smart statistics, and clean local data storage.**
+> **Note‑based habit & metrics tracker for Obsidian with heatmaps, charts, smart statistics, and local data storage.**

 Transform your Obsidian vault into a powerful tracking system.
 Track everything from simple daily habits to complex numeric metrics — all stored as human‑readable Markdown inside your vault.
 No external databases, no cloud, no telemetry.